 Twin Switch: A dark example in one book, when one brother murders his identical twin and then takes his place.

 Uncle Pennybags: Qwill takes on many of the characteristics after becoming heir to the Klingenschoen money.
 He even establishes a charity foundation to distribute the money so that it improves the county.

 Where the Hell Is Springfield?: It's never clarified where Moose County is actually supposed to be, other than that it's somewhat near the Great Lakes.
 The books never even mention which state it's in.
 The only description for its location is that it's "four hundred miles north of everywhere."

-It's also never clear which city the first four books are set in; rather unusually for newspapers, neither the paper Qwill works for The Daily Fluxion, nor its rival, The Morning Rampage, include the name of the city.
+While the first four books are suggested to take place in some major city, we never learn which one.
+Rather unusually for newspapers, neither the paper Qwill works for (The Daily Fluxion) nor its rival (The Morning Rampage) include the name of the city.

 A now-defunct fan forum once speculated that the city in the first few books is likely Detroit, but a brief mention of Michigan as a different location in The Cat Who Could Read Backwards would seem to refute this theory (while in the same book, Chicago, New York, Milwaukee, and Pittsburgh are similarly ruled out).
 Additionally, one character is mentioned to be travelling through Pittsburgh while driving to New York, indicating that the unnamed city must be further west.